Rainbow Saturation: Introduction / History

 \begin{definition} Given an $r$-uniform hypergraph $H$ and $n\in\mathbb{N}$, the {\bf{extremal function for H}} (denoted by $\exr_r(n,H)$) is the largest number of edges in any $n$-vertex $r$-uniform hypergraph $G$ with the following properties: \begin{enumerate}[(a)] \item There is a proper edge coloring of $G$ containing no rainbow copy of $H$, \item For every $r$-tuple $e\not\in E(G)$, every proper edge coloring of $G+e$ contains a rainbow copy of $H$ \end{enumerate} We call a hypergraph satisfying (a) and (b) {\bf{rainbow $H$-saturated}}. \end{definition}

 Building on this, it is then entirely natural to define the analogous rainbow saturation number.

-\begin{definition} Given a graph $H$ and $n\in\mathbb{N}$, we denote by $\satr(n,H)$ the smallest number of edges in any $n$-vertex rainbow $H$-saturated graph. \end{definition}
+\begin{definition} Given a graph $H$ and $n\in\mathbb{N}$, we denote by $\satrr(n,H)$ the smallest number of edges in any $n$-vertex rainbow $H$-saturated graph. \end{definition}

 Later, we will need a similar definition where the forbidden subgraph is actually a family of graphs $\F=\{F_1,\ldots,F_t\}$.
-In this regime, a graph $G$ will be called rainbow $\F$-saturated when $G$ has a proper edge coloring avoiding a rainbow copy of {\emph{any}} graph in the family $\F$.
-The rainbow saturation number is then the smallest number of edges in such a graph.
+In this regime, a graph $G$ is rainbow $\F$-saturated when $G$ has a proper edge coloring avoiding a rainbow copy of {\emph{every}} graph in the family $\F$, but the addition of a new edge creates, under {\emph{any}} coloring, a rainbow copy of {\emph{some}} graph $F\in\F$.
+The rainbow saturation number for a family is then the smallest number of edges in such a graph.

 It is worth noting that the phrase `rainbow saturation' has appeared in the literature, but in a somewhat different context (see, e.g.,~\cite{rain1,rain2}).
 However, as the version presented in this paper is analogous to the rainbow extremal number in every way, we insist on using this terminology.
 To the authors' knowledge, this version has not yet been explored in the literature.